Home News Vermont Cannabis Purchase Limits 2026: How Much Can You Buy?

 Are Vermont cannabis purchase limits different for out-of-state visitors? +

-Will Vermont's purchase limits increase in 2026? +
+Did Vermont's purchase limits change in 2026? +

 Do medical cannabis patients in Vermont have higher limits? +